-Gin Club and Gin Tasting at The Winslow
+Gin Club and Gin Education at The Winslow

 If you’d like to learn about many of The Winslow’s featured gins there is no better way than to participate in their famous Gin Club.
 Several Tuesdays of the month will hold this ticketed event and it’s extremely popular among regulars and gin lovers alike.
 A $30 ticket gets each guest three drinks, including a welcome gin and tonic as well as two other specialty cocktails of the featured distiller’s choosing.
 The Winslow also provides passing hors d’ouevres while the highlighted gin representative discusses everything from flavor profiles to distilling techniques with the group.
 You get to sample and taste many varieties of gin from all around the world.
-It’s a great way to nerd out about gin, as Tuesdays aren’t just for tacos anymore.
+It’s a great way to nerd out about gin while getting a gin education.
+Tuesdays aren’t just for tacos anymore.

 Classic Gin Cocktails

 Even if that argument finds itself in the severe minority, gin has so saturated our culture that we cannot even disassociate bathtubs from it.
 Luckily, thanks to several varying health code requirements this isn’t the go to method for distilling anymore, but it’s good to know how to execute said style of distillation in a pinch.
 Gin so embodies where it comes from given it’s botanical make up, that it can be as English as the Queen, as American as apple pie or Scottish as the hills.
-Gin always has a story.
+Gin always has a story (hence the education part of our gin education).
 Maybe that’s why so many writers enjoy it so thoroughly.
 If you found a picture of a bar from the 1920s you may be surprised to find our many similarities exist with the best bars of today.
 Sure, hopefully not racist or sexist any longer, but the interior design remains a strong foundation for several of the best cocktail bars still found in NYC.